pagkly/Zed/Investopedia4/How Countertrade Works.md

 ### Counterpurchase

 Under a [[counterpurchase arrangement]](https://www.investopedia.com/terms/c/counterpurchase.asp), the exporter sells goods or services to an importer and agrees to also purchase other goods from the importer within a specified period.
-Unlike bartering, exporters entering into a counterpurchase arrangement must use a trading firm to sell the goods they purchase and will not use the goods themselves.
+Unlike bartering, exporters entering into a counterpurchase arrangement must use a trading firm to sell the goods they purchase and [[Will|will]] not use the goods themselves.

 ### Offset